 You will be required to complete 4 days of orientation in June, which will cover all aspects of camp and what will be expected of you in your role as a counselor or specialist.
 The dates will be outlined in your contract.
 This orientation also gives you an opportunity to get to know the other counselors and staff.
 Orientation will give you useful training in order to deal with various situations you may come across at camp.
 All orientation dates are mandatory for all staff.

-Total Compensation, as per your contract, is divided into two equal parts: Salary and Completion Bonus, each of which is 50% of your Total Compensation.
+Total Compensation, as per your contract, is divided into two parts: Salary and Completion Bonus.
+Salary is 80% of your Total Compensation, and your Completion Bonus is 20%.
 Salary checks will be distributed bi-weekly (every second Friday) and your Salary will be pro-rated for time worked during each 2-week time period.
 Once you have completed the summer, you will receive your final Salary check and your Completion Bonus.
 Please note that your Total Compensation will be pro-rated for time missed and our Perfect Attendance Bonus ($100 for completing the 43-day contract) requires perfect attendance for all orientation and camp days.
 All required camp forms (health and working papers) must be turned in prior to receiving your check.